-Please note that all international calls are charged on pulse rates that vary with country and this will be added to your bill.
+Please note that all international calls are charged on pulse rates that vary by country and this will be added to your bill.

 Yes, certainly.
 We will do our best to prepare and serve you a variety of choices of food as per your preference.
-However all dietary presecriptions are subject to your doctor’s advice and appropriate to your health status.
+However, all dietary prescriptions are subject to your doctor’s advice and appropriate to your health status.
 We do not permit food from outside to be brought into the hospital.
-Smoking and alcohol use are forbidden in the hospital premises.
+Smoking and alcohol use is forbidden in the hospital premises.

-Most of our OMNI locations have areas designated for prayer and cater to major religious faiths such as Christianity, Islam, Hinduism, Buddhism etc. We also have counselling and pastoral services .
-Our International patients service departments can guide you on this.
+Most of our OMNI locations have areas designated for prayer and cater to major religious faiths such as Christianity, Islam, Hinduism, Buddhism etc. We also have counseling and pastoral services.
+Our International patient’s service departments can guide you on this.

-We accept all major credit cards like VISA, MASTER CARD, AMEX & CIRRUS and Traveler’s cheques.
-We also accept payment for In-patient services in the following currencies: USD, CAD, Euro, Pound Sterling, Omani Riyal, UAE Dirham, Kuwait Dinar, Saudi Riyal, Singapore Dollars etc. We also have an online payment gateway in our website for select locations.
+We accept all major credit cards like VISA, MASTER CARD, AMEX & CIRRUS and Traveler’s cheque.
+We also accept payment for In-patient services in the following currencies: USD, CAD, Euro, Pound Sterling, Omani Riyal, UAE Dirham, Kuwait Dinar, Saudi Riyal, Singapore Dollars etc. We also have an online payment gateway on our website for select locations.